-NM - Not Measure
+NM - Not Measured

 (a) Canopy cover is a measurement of the percentage of a ground area directly covered by vertical projections of tree crowns.
-In the field, canopy cover is measurements.
+In the field, canopy cover is measured using a spherical densiometer standing five meters from the center of the plot in the four cardinal directions (north, south, east, west).
+Canopy Cover percent herein is the average of the four measurements.